fossabot/discore.js/README.md

-# Не доделано:
+# Todo-list:

-- Команда `help` должна быть изначально.
+- `help` command must be included.
+- Usage for commands.
 - `Event.unload()`.
 - `Event.reload()`.
 - `Command.unload()`.
 - `Command.reload()`.
-- И еще много всего.
+- And more.

 ###### Based on discord.js